The cerebellum is a part of the brain that plays a vital role in virtually all physical movement.

 Ataxia disorders are degenerative conditions.
 They can be either genetic or sporadic.

 A genetic mutation causes genetic or hereditary ataxia.
-There are several different mutations and types.
+There are

 These disorders are rare and even the most common type, Friedreich’s ataxia, affects only 1 in 40,000 people.

 The doctor will diagnose Friedreich’s ataxia after ruling out a range of other causes.
 Genetic testing can identify the condition, which usually appears in childhood.

 Sporadic ataxia is a group of degenerative movement disorders for which there is no evidence of inheritance.
 This condition usually progresses slowly and can develop into multiple system atrophy.